AdobeDocs/platform-learn.en/help/data-collection/tags/overview-and-create-a-property.md

 thumbnail:
 exl-id: db2e1818-81bb-4d4c-b6ee-b537b48d3b21
 ---
-# Tags overview and create properties
+# Tags overview and create a property

 Get a quick overview of tags in Adobe Experience Platform Data Collection and learn how to create new properties to house the code for your site.